Progress report for LNE17-357

 100 attend an intensive short course on dehulling and sourcing or creating dehulling or other grain processing equipment and identify a specific equipment need that the project could help them address.

-To better accommodate farmers across the region, four workshops (see full descriptions under Milestone 3) were held (in New Brunswick, NJ and Coxsackie, Morris, and Jefferson, NY) which featured grain-processing presentations and demonstrations (159 participants).
-In addition, a workshop on small-scale processing equipment will be held at the annual PASA winter conference in Lancaster, PA.
+To better accommodate farmers across the region, six workshops (see full descriptions under Milestone 3) were held (in New Brunswick, NJ, Coxsackie, Morris, and Jefferson, NY, Lancaster, PA, and through a webinar (NOFA-NJ series) which featured grain-processing presentations and demonstrations.
 Individual equipment projects are ongoing (see Milestone 5).

 70 farmers contact project staff or farmer experts for additional assistance on individual equipment projects or download/request mailings of materials generated by the short courses (e.g., videos, equipment guides, and blueprints) and the project’s research on scale-appropriate processing equipment.